janimattiellonen/discgolf-diary/tekniikka.md

 ## Throwing / opening shots

-- spine should be straight
+- spine should be straight during reachback (not bent left or right)
 - during reachback, the hand should not curl behind your body
 - during reachback, the disc should be a bit away from your body
 - plant foot should be approximately 90 degrees towards the direction your are throwing